The Geosciences Ambassadors Program

 Dr. Adam Papendieck

-Adam Papendieck is the Writer in Residence at the Jackson School of Geosciences.
-He is a learning scientist and action researcher with over 15 years of experience engaging technology for education, capacity-building and collective action.
+Adam Papendieck is a Learning Scientist and Lecturer at the Jackson School of Geosciences with over 15 years of experience engaging technology for education, capacity-building and collective action.
 He has led educational research and development projects funded by the CDC, USAID and NEA.
 His research is focused on communication and learning in culturally, disciplinarily and technologically diverse networks.
 A recent editor of the Texas Education Review, he has reviewed for and published in a variety of scholarly journals, and regularly presents work at conferences for the American Education Research Association (AERA), the International Society of the Learning Sciences (ISLS) and the International Society for Technology in Education (ISTE).

 Dr. Lucas Legendre